swcarpentry/matlab-novice-inflammation/reference.md

 delimiter
 :   A character or characters used to separate individual values,
     such as the commas between columns in a [CSV](#comma-separated-values) file.

-docstring
-:   Short for "documentation string",
-    this refers to textual documentation embedded in Python programs.
-    Unlike comments, docstrings are preserved in the running program and can be examined in interactive sessions.

 documentation
 :   Human-language text written to explain what software does,